David-Badiane/Data-driven-characterization-of-spruce-tonewood-plates/README.md

 -->.

 This repository stores the implementation of a novel neural network based inverse method to estimate the material properties of thin plates of spruce tonewood.
+The following readMe is introductive, a complete and comprehensive description of this repository can be found [HERE](https://drive.google.com/file/d/16TtDSVASsElo3O6E2Eg_PLCec_CobRyA/view?usp=sharing) or in the repository itself --> *documentation.pdf*.

 # Introduction